The Ultraproducts of Quasirandom Groups: Quasirandom Finite Simple Groups have Nice Covering Properties

-\begin{lem}[Stolz and Thom {\cite[Lemma 3.11]{ST}}] There is an absolute constant $c$, such that for any finite classical quasisimple group of Lie type $G$, and for any $g\in G\setminus Z(G)$, where $Z(G)$ is the center of $G$, then $C(g)^m = G$ for all $m\geq\frac{c}{\ell_J(g)}$. \end{lem}
+\begin{lem}[Stolz and Thom {\cite[Lemma 3.11]{ST}}] There is an absolute constant $c_0$, such that for any finite classical quasisimple group of Lie type $G$, and for any $g\in G\setminus Z(G)$, where $Z(G)$ is the center of $G$, then $C(g)^K = G$ for all $K\geq\frac{c}{\ell_J(g)}$. \end{lem}

-In short, element of large Jordan length will automatically have small covering number.
+In short, elements of large Jordan length will automatically have small covering number.

 The next step is to identify subgroups of these quasisimple groups of Lie type isomorphic to the alternating groups.
 A key step is to treat elements in alternating groups as matrices, namely the permutation matrices.
 These are the matrices with exactly one entry of value $1$ in each column and in each row, and $0$ in all other entries.
-Such an $n\times n$ matrix will act on the standard orthonormal basis of a $n$-dimensional vector space by permutation, and thus will give an embedding of $S_n$ into $GL_n(F)$ for any field $F$.
-Any such matrix is in $A_n$ iff it has determinant $1$.
+Such an $n\times n$ matrix will act on the standard orthonormal basis of an $n$-dimensional vector space by permutation, and thus will provide an embedding of $\mathrm{S}_n$ into $\mathrm{GL}_n(F)$ for any field $F$.
+Any such matrix is in $\mathrm{A}_n$ iff it has determinant $1$.

-\begin{prop} If $P$ is an $n\times n$ permutation matrix where its cycle decomposition has $k$ cycles, then we have $\ell_J(P)\geq\frac{n-k}{n}$. \end{prop} \begin{proof} By cycle decomposition, after a change of basis in the vector space, $P$ will be a direct sum of many cyclic permutation matrices.
-By Proposition~\ref{jordan sum}, it's enough to prove the case when $P$ is a single cycle of length $n$, and show that $\ell_J(P)\geq\frac{n-1}{n}$.
+\begin{lem} If $P$ is an $n\times n$ permutation matrix where its cycle decomposition has $k$ cycles, then we have $\ell_J(P)\geq\frac{n-k}{n}$. \end{lem} \begin{proof} By cycle decomposition, after a change of basis in the vector space, $P$ will be a direct sum of many cyclic permutation matrices.
+By Lemma~\ref{lem:jordan sum}, it's enough to prove the case when $P$ is a single cycle of length $n$, and show that $\ell_J(P)\geq\frac{n-1}{n}$.

 Since $P$ is a single cycle of length $n$, its eigenvalues in the algebraic closure of $F$ are precisely all the $n$-th roots of unity, with multiplicity 1 for each root of unity.
 So $\dim\ker(a-P)\leq 1$ for all $a\in F^\times$.
 So $\ell_J(P)\geq\frac{n-1}{n}$. \end{proof}